CardiacModelling/fickleheart-method-tutorials/ion-channel-models/README.md

 4. Run `posterior-gp-ov.py` with arguments `[which_model]`, `[arma_p]`, and `[arma_q]` to generate posterior predictive with ARMA(p,q) discrepancy model.
 Alternatively run `posterior-arma.sh`.

 Alternatively, run `posterior-all.sh` to generate all the posterior predictive for all models in one go.

+### 6. Plot final figures (comparison)
+1. Run `compare-posteriors.py` with argument `[which_model]` to plot the marginal posterior distributions for the specified model, for all discrepancy models.
+Alternatively run `compare-posteriors.sh`.
+2. Run `compare-pp.py` with arguments `[which_model]` and `[which_predict]` to plot the posterior predictive for the specified model and protocol/data, for all discrepancy models.
+Alternatively run `compare-pp.sh`.
+3. Run `compare-evidence.py` with argument `[which_model]` to generate a table (in PDF/PNG format) showing the marginal likelihood of the specified model, for all discrepancy models and protocols/data.
+4. Run `compare-error-mean.py` with argument `[which_model]` to generate a table (in PDF/PNG format) showing the error mean of the specified model, for all discrepancy models and protocols/data.
+5. Run `compare-mean-error.py` with argument `[which_model]` to generate a table (in PDF/PNG format) showing the mean error of the specified model, for all discrepancy models and protocols/data.

+Alternatively, run `compare-tables.sh` to generate all the tables (Steps 3-5) in one go.

 ### Output